 When a virtual IP address is selected, the corresponding interface will be selected automatically.
 This interface will be used as the source of the redirection rule and as the destination for rules that rewrite the source.

 Delete Deletes the selected line.
+DOIGIO Deletes the Selected line.

 Move up Places the selected line before the line just above it.